DreadedHippy/axum-cms/README.md

 - Posts (The actual content to be managed) // `WIP`

 ## Information
-- Database used: Postgres //
+- Database used: Postgres

 ## Instructions
-- Create a .env file in yout local copy of the repository, and set the env variable `DATABASE_URL`, your postgres database
+- Create a .env file in your local copy of the repository, and set the env variable `DATABASE_URL`, your postgres database